rstudio/rviews-community/.github/CONTRIBUTING.md

 ## Start a pull request

-*   Fork the package and clone onto your computer.
+*   Fork the repo and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("rstudio/rviews-community", fork = TRUE)`.
 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("title-of-post")`.

 ## Write a new post

 If you are using R Studio:

-* Build the package by running Ctrl + Shift + B / Command + Shift + B.
+* Build the R Views Community package by running Ctrl + Shift + B / Command + Shift + B.
 * Open a document by going to `File` > `New File` > `R Markdown`.
 Select `From Template` from the dialogue box menu and then `R Views Community Post Submission`.
 A custom file for R Views will appear and you can write your post there.
 Add any files/data that you may need in the folder that is created.

 ## Push up changes